arXiv/arxiv-docs/corr/subjectclasses.md

-Papers on all aspects of machine learning research (supervised, unsupervised, reinforcement learning, bandit problems, and so on) including also robustness, explanation, fairness, and methodology.
-CS.LG is also an appropriate primary category for applications of machine learning methods.
+Papers on all aspects of machine learning research (supervised, unsupervised, reinforcement learning, bandit problems, and so on) including also robustness, explanation, fairness, and methodology. cs.LG is also an appropriate primary category for applications of machine learning methods.
 Relationship to other categories: If the primary domain of the application is available as another category in arXiv and readers of that category would be the main audience, that category should be